Yugandhar577/TRF-Website/README.md

 # 🤖 The Robotics Forum (TRF) – Website

-Welcome to the official repository of **The Robotics Forum** website.
+Welcome to the repository of **The Robotics Forum** website.
 This site serves as the digital face of TRF, showcasing our projects, team, events, and providing an easy way for visitors to connect with us.

 ---